-The Office of the Chaplains & Religious Life complies a calendar of selected religious holidays and celebrations for use by Bucknell faculty, staff and students for planning purposes.
+The Office of Religious & Spiritual Life compiles a calendar of selected religious holidays and celebrations for use by Bucknell faculty, staff and students for planning purposes.

 Religious Observance Policy

 On the recommendation of the Committee on Instruction, the faculty voted on April 6, 2004 to approve this text (making it policy):